oaglazunova/gamebus-data-analyzer/README.md

 ```

 3. Configure the project:
+   For data extraction:
    - Create a `.env` file in the root directory with your GameBus API key (see below)
-   - Copy the .xlsx file with user credentials exported from GameBus Campaigns website into the root directory
+   - Copy the .xlsx file with user credentials exported from GameBus Campaigns website into the `config/` directory and rename to `users.xlsx`

+   For data analysis:
+   - Copy campaign description downloaded from GameBus Campaigns website into the `config/` directory and rename to `campaign_desc.xlsx`
+   - Copy campaign data downloaded from GameBus Campaigns website into the `config/` directory and rename to `campaign_data.xlsx`

 ### Configuration